Loch Ard Blowhole Lookout

 A previous lookout at the Blowhole was removed several years ago due to potential visitor risks posed by the natural erosion of the limestone rock.
 The new Lock Ard Blowhole Lookout will provide a better experience at this spectacular part of the Port Campbell National Park, improving accessibility, ensuring visitor safety and protecting the fragile environment.

-What will the local community experience during construction?
+What will the local community notice during construction?

-Intermittent road closures will be necessary throughout construction.
+In addition to changes to access around the construction site, there will be intermittent road closures during the project.
 For the latest information on park conditions and closures in Port Campbell National Park, visit www.parks.vic.gov.au/places-to-see/parks/port-campbell-national-park.

 When will the project start/finish?

 This is a complex project on challenging terrain.
-Subject to on-ground and construction industry conditions, the lookout is expected to be completed in 2024.
+Subject to on-ground and construction industry conditions, works on the lookout are expected to start in early 2024 and finish in 2025.

 Was there community consultation on this project?